nifiz/TextEditor/README.md

 <H3>Console text editor written in pure C </H3>
 This is my first big solo project.
-I wanted to make something useful, and to actually practice maintaining and creating a project spanning multiple source and header files, along with a Makefile.
-After all, this is what creating software is about at the end of the day - apart from int's, data structures, algorithms and debugging.
+I wanted to make something useful, and to actually practice creating and maintaining a project spanning multiple source and header files, along with a Makefile.

 <H5>Working features so far: </H5>